 There are other places you can go to warm up and cool down:

 - Stores, malls, restaurants

 - Neighbor’s home

-County residents should be aware of cold weather and be prepared for emergencies.
+County residents should be aware of extreme weather and be prepared for emergencies.

 - Check these places regularly for weather and other important information: